 The best way to visit Doge’s Palace is to get tickets in advance, as this guarantees a much smoother experience.
-In this post, I will explain everything you should know before visiting Doge’s Palace, obviously including how to get tickets.
-There are various options available – just pick whichever suits you better.
+In this post, I will explain everything how to get Doge’s Palace tickets and other useful information that will help you plan a smooth visit.

-Way N. 1: Buy your tickets via the official website
+Way N. 1: Use Doge Palace tickets official site

-The Secret Itineraries tour is available in English at 10:00 am; 11:30 am and 1:00 pm.
-The tour lasts 1 hour and 15 minutes, but keep in mind you only have a guide on the Secret Itineraries, after which you will be visiting Doge’s Palace by yourself.
+The tour is available in English daily at 10:00 am; 11:30 am and 1:00 pm.
+It lasts 1 hour and 15 minutes, but keep in mind you only have a guide on the Secret Itineraries, after which you will be visiting Doge’s Palace by yourself.
 You’ll have to print your ticket and take it with you.

 The website makes no mention on whether the tickets can be reimbursed or the date of the Secret Itineraries tour changed once purchased.

-A much easier way of getting Doge’s Palace tickets is by going via third party sites such as GetYourGuide or Tiqets.
-Tickets will be slightly more expensive (a matter of a few Euros), thought that’s not necessarily the case (some third party reseller sites actually apply the same price as the official site).
+A much easier way of getting Doge’s Palace tickets is by going via third-party booking sites such as GetYourGuide or Tiqets.
+Tickets aren’t necessarily more expensive – most of the time, they cost exactly the same, and if anything it will be a matter of a few Euros.

-The main benefit is that you’ll save yourself a lot of hassle and time when booking, there usually is more availability, confirmation takes a matter of minutes, and tickets are usually fully refundable up to 24 hours before the activity.
+Confirmation takes a matter of minutes, and tickets are usually fully refundable up to 24 hours before the activity if you select the option (though rescheduling is not allowed).
 You won’t have to print your ticket – just show the mobile voucher or use the app.

-Tiqets sells tickets to Doge’s Palace at exactly the same price as the official site.
-You can get your tickets here.
+Another side I recommend using is Tiqets as it sells tickets to Doge’s Palace at exactly the same price as the official site.
+This ticket is refundable for an additional fee.

-For tickets to all St. Marks’ Museums – including Doge’s Palace – valid for one day, click here.
-For a 180-days pass, click here.
+GetYourGuide sells tickets to all St. Marks’ Museums – including Doge’s Palace – valid for one day, and a 180-day pass – both of them allow free cancellation.

 A place like Doge’s Palace well deserves an expert guide that will share important information about its history, architecture, and all the art on sight.
 Tours aren’t cheap, but they are honestly worth it.